LegendaryB/media-metadata-dumper/README.md

 ## Contributing

 __Contributions are always welcome!__
-When you send me a pull request with changes, improvements or bugfixes please make sure to use the pull request template.
+When you send me a pull request with changes, improvements or bugfixes please make sure to describe what did you do and why did you do it.
-I want to have all information regarding the pull request at a glance.

 ## License